-We will not draw lots for twins or other multiple birth siblings from the same family.
+Twins or other multiple birth siblings from the same family will be administered together.
 Where they are tied for the final place we will admit them all, exceeding the Published Admissions Number for our school.

 How many children are admitted to a school (Published Admission Number)